HathorNetwork/hathor-wallet-mobile/QA.md

     1. Click on the `TN1 - Test Nft` item
         1. The **Balance** page for `TN1` token should open
 1. **Send token to self**
-    1. Wait 3-5 min
-    1. You should **not** receive a notification of new transaction
+    1. Wait some minutes to guarantee you won't receive any notifications for this tx
 1. Test open the wallet 2 weeks later
+    > WARNING: Skip if running the wallet from store.
     1. Open the file `src/sagas/pushNotification.js` and search for the following assignment:
         ```jsx
         const timeSinceLastRegistration = moment().diff(enabledAt, 'weeks');